 That’s a good question and one I’ve been pondering otherwise I wouldn’t have spent so much time on Font Squirrel recently nor gone to great lengths to find these fonts.
 How important is a font, really?
 It’s probably not the first aspect of design you’ll consider.
 It’ll probably one of the last but there are some reasons why you should give it more consideration than you do.

-Yet these basic fonts do serve a purpose.
+Not that basic fonts don’t serve a purpose – of course they do.
 I couldn’t write a piece of content for a client, or work on my novel, in something like Lobster Two as it would be too hard on the eyes eventually.
 But it does look nice on a graphic.
-To reiterate, I chose Lobster Two for the Red Bubble banner above because it’s aesthetically pleasing and has the right feel for promoting retail products.
+I would choose Lobster Two for a banner because it’s aesthetically pleasing and has the right feel for promoting retail products.

 Think About Context of Your Font

 Some marketers would say a font represents your brand.
 But I would go a step further and say you should use different fonts depending on what you are trying to present.
 The video above says that the first point to consider is the audience.
-With that in mind, I wouldn’t use Destroy (the font I’m using for the Dead Lock cover) on the Red Bubble graphic above to sell my t-shirts, nor would I find Berkshire Swash useful on a horror book cover.
+With that in mind, I wouldn’t use Berkshire Swash ideal for a horror book cover.
 There are contexts where these fonts would work.
 For example, Destroy would not look out of place advertising urban clothing.